NetApp/kubeflow_jupyter_pipeline/README.md

 # Kubeflow and Jupyter Examples
-This repository contains example Kubeflow pipeline definitions and Jupyter Notebooks that show how NetApp data management functions can be performed using Kubeflow and Jupyter.
+This repository contains example Kubeflow pipeline definitions and Jupyter Notebooks that show how NetApp data management functions can be incorporated by data scientists and data engineers using Kubeflow and Jupyter.
+The example Kubeflow pipeline definitions show how NetApp data management functions can be incorporated as steps in automated Kubeflow pipeline workflows.
+The example Jupyter Notebooks show how NetApp data management functions can be performed on demand by data scientists or developers working within a Jupyter Notebook environment.
 For comprehensive documentation on NetApp's Kubeflow and Jupyter integrations, refer to [TR-4798](https://www.netapp.com/us/media/tr-4798.pdf).

 ## Kubeflow Pipeline Definitions